SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Protocols_and_templates/Alarm_templates/Configuring_alarm_templates/Configuring_dynamic_alarm_thresholds.md

 > [!NOTE]
 > In case the type has been defined in the protocol, it will not be possible to modify this in DataMiner Cube.

-Both for “absolute” and “relative” alarm thresholds, the “normal” value has to be set to a baseline value:
+Both for "absolute" and "relative" alarm thresholds, the "normal" value has to be set to a baseline value:

 1. In the *Normal* column, click *\[BASELINE\]*.